adamsuw/urllookup/README.md

 The reverse proxy (Nginx) listen on port 80, nodeserver (Nodejs) points to the location block for the root URL (“/{hostname_and_port}/{original_path_and_query_string}")

 Docker is used to put all the servers in containers and to scale the VM to accomodation the URL request

+I used docker-compose to coordinate the containers and spin up the multiple containers by some commands, all stored in file called docker-compose.yml

+we will proxy the request to http://app:5000.